 - Change in the color of your urine to pink or red.
-This color change will go away in one to two days, after treatment.
+This color change will go away in one to two days after treatment.

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

 - Nail changes.
 Your nails may change color or become brittle

 - Skin and tissue irritation.
 This may include redness, pain, warmth, or swelling at the IV site.
 This happens if the drug leaks out of the vein and into nearby tissue.

 - Changes in the tissue of the heart.
 Some changes may happen that can cause your heart to have less ability to pump blood.
 Your heart function will be checked as needed.

 - This drug can weaken the heart and lower heart function.
 Your heart function will be checked as needed.
 You may have trouble catching your breath, mainly during activities.
 You may also have trouble breathing while lying down, and have swelling in your ankles.

 - Congestive heart failure.
 You may be short of breath.
 Your arms, hands, legs and feet may swell.

 - Abnormal heart beat.
 Your heart tissue can be harmed.
 This may cause your heart to beat in a way that is not normal.
 Your doctor may order an EKG to check this.

 - Sensitivity to light (photosensitivity).
 Photosensitivity means that you may become more sensitive to light from the sun, sun lamps, and tanning beds.
 Your eyes may water more, mostly in bright light.

 - Eye irritation.
 You may have watery eyes.
 Your eyes and eye lids may become red and painful.

 - Changes in your liver function.
 Your doctor will check your liver function as needed.